barcai-tech/customer-success-copilot/LLM_PLANNER_FIXES.md

    if (toolRounds >= 1) {
      messages.push({
        role: "user",
-       content: "You have the tool outputs.
-Return the final JSON response now - do NOT call more tools..."
+       content:
-     });
+         "You have the tool outputs.
+Return the final JSON response now - do NOT call more tools...", });
    }
    ```

 **Expected Impact**:

 - Complex requests complete in **10-15 seconds** instead of 25-30 seconds
 - Single round of tool calls (typically 3-5 tools)
 - LLM immediately synthesizes response after tools return